LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 from the help screen or the dashboard and execute it on the spot.

     keys         command
-    P or I       manage inventory pack of the leader g or ,       grab item(s)
+    E            manage equipment of the leader
+    g or ,       grab item(s)
     ESC          finish aiming/open main menu
     RET or INS   accept target/open dashboard